noalbalint/UVIC-CSC115-Sept.-2018-Assignments-1-5-/README.md

 All assignments from the September 2018 University of Victoria CSC 115 class.

-For reference purposes only, do not plaigarize!
+For reference purposes only: do not plaigarize!